Women, Hormones and the Ultra Long Run

 Long runs alongside other women

-Some long runs are best done in company.
-Group runs, low pressure trail miles, women who get what you are training for.
+Some long runs are best done in company: group runs, low pressure trail miles, women who understand what you are training for.

 Programs · Structured Builds